chakitg/Jarvis/README.md

 ## Installation

 - First clone the repo
-- Make a new python environment If you are using anaconda just type conda create -n jarvis python==3.8.5`  in anaconda prompt
-- To activate the environment conda activate jarvis
-- Navigate to the directory of your project
-- Install all the requirements by just hitting `pip install -r requirements.txt`
-- Install PyAudio
-- Run the program
-- Enjoy !!!!
-## Installation

-- First clone the repo
 - Make a new python environment If you are using anaconda just type `conda create -n jarvis python==3.8.5`  in anaconda prompt
 - To activate the environment conda activate jarvis
 - Navigate to the directory of your project